iamanigeeit/DDW2023/projects/background/web.md

 ## How the Web Works (Baby Edition)

-When you type in a URL (a.k.a web address) in your web browser's search bar, you can think of your browser as sending a **request** message out to the internet to reach the recepient with that address matching the URL you just typed.
-For example, type: `http://natalieagus.net:1234` in your web browser (you need to allow unsecure connection), and you will be faced with this output:
+When you type in a URL (a.k.a web address) in your web browser's search bar, you can think of your browser as sending a **request** message out to the internet to reach the recipient with that address matching the URL you just typed.
+For example, type: `https://data-driven-world.github.io/2023/webserver.txt` in your web browser, and you will be faced with this output:

 <ImageCard path={require("./images/17.png").default} widthPercentage="40%"/>